top of page

 gif

 Bleeding gums aren’t just about brushing better (though please do).
-If we stop at oral care but ignore gut health, inflammation, and immune function, we’re missing the big picture.
+If we focus solely on oral care but overlook gut health, inflammation, and immune function, we’re missing the bigger picture.

 This is why I practice Functional Nutrition with a side of dental smarts.